-If the real estate agent and mortgage lender can work together to review contract or contract amendment language BEFORE the parties sign on the dotted line, a lot of problems could be avoided.
-After 18 years at the helm of Accunet Mortgage and having a front row seat to literally thousands of purchase transactions, here’s what I wish every real estate agent would keep in mind regarding what’s said and left unsaid in an Offer to Purchase, Counter Offer or Amendment.
+In binding contracts, deliberate language is important — and Offer to Purchase contracts are no different.
+If real estate agents and mortgage lenders worked together to review purchase contracts before the parties sign, a lot of problems could be avoided.
+After 18 years at Accunet Mortgage, and having a front-row seat to thousands of purchase transactions, here’s what I wish every real estate agent would keep in mind regarding Offers to Purchase, counter offers or amendments.